AnkitAgarwal2108/SQL/README.md

 # SQL
 This is for learning and practicing SQL
+Here we are using SQL Server on AdventureWorks2012 database.